-- setting a balanced budget the Trust has considerable reliance on continued Government funding through the ESFA and recent political instability has made it increasingly difficult to accurately project income in the medium - long term.
-Inflation and increased staffing costs has significantly increased forecast expenditure causing additional financial pressure. - provision for children with additional needs the percentage of children with special educational needs or disabilities on roll has increased significantly and there are delays in receiving high needs funding from the local authority to fund the support required by these children, putting further pressure on existing budgets.
-The local authority has not provided assurance that it can provide adequate funding for the Trustees to open a planned SRP base at one of its Schools. - fraud and mismanagement of funds the Trustees have appointed Herts for Learning to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Trust Handbook.
-All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area. - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks.
+- Setting a balanced budget the trust has considerable reliance on continued Government funding through the ESFA and recent political instability has made it increasingly difficult to accurately project income in the medium long term.
+Inflation and increased staffing costs has significantly increased forecast expenditure causing additional financial pressure. - Provision for children with additional needs the percentage of children with special educational needs or disabilities on roll has increased significantly and there are delays in receiving high needs funding from the local authority to fund the support required by these children, putting further pressure on existing budgets. - Managing the day-to-day running of schools with high levels staff absence since the COVID-19 pandemic has been increasingly difficult.
+Contingency budgets are in place but the cost of covering high levels of staff absence continues to put pressure on the trust's finances. - Fraud and mismanagement of funds the trustees have appointed Herts for Learning to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Trust Handbook.
+All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area. - Safeguarding and child protection the trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety, and discipline. - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Estate Management The Trustees are mindful of the recommendations set out in the ESFA Good Estates Management Guide as a tool to assess and mitigate risks associated with the management of the Trust's estate